-The Barbecue Foods You Should Not Share With Your Pet This Memorial Day
+The Barbecue Foods You Should Not Share With Your Pet This Holiday Weekend

 Now, if the weather holds up, this is the perfect time to break out the barbecue, perhaps for the first time this year.

-Between grilling hot dogs and flipping burgers, it’s important to think about your pet during your Memorial Day BBQ.
+Between grilling hot dogs and flipping burgers, it’s important to think about your pet during your barbecue.

 If your pet loves company, barbecues are a great chance for them to socialize, play and enjoy the outdoors, but there are some popular grilling foods that can quickly turn a good day into a bad one for your dog.